 A remarkable tradition that took place during the Feast of Tabernacles in the days of Yeshua is called Hoshana Rabbah.
 During this ceremony, the priests would march from the pool of Siloam to the altar at the Temple in Jerusalem carrying a pitcher of water.
 They would then pour the pitcher of water onto the altar.
 Through this act, the priests were thanking God in advance for the coming winter rains which would produce another bountiful harvest in the spring.
 This practice also prophetically depicted that God would pour out His Spirit at the coming of Messiah.

-On this day of Hoshana Rabbah, Jesus cried out, “If anyone is thirsty, let him come to Me and drink.
-He who believes in Me, as the Scripture said, from his innermost being will flow rivers of living water” (John 7:37-38).
+It was on the day of Hoshana Rabbah, that Jesus cried out, “If anyone is thirsty, let him come to Me and drink.
+He who believes in Me, as the Scripture said, from his innermost being will flow rivers of living water” (John 7:37–38).
 By proclaiming this, Jesus was revealing that He was the Messiah.

 Lastly, the Scriptures tell us that the Feast of Tabernacles will be celebrated in the millennial Kingdom of God.
 The book of Zechariah tells us “any who are left of all the nations that went against Jerusalem (during Armageddon), will go up from year to year to worship the King, the LORD of hosts, and to celebrate the Feast of Tabernacles” (Zech.
 14:16).

 Read more about the Fall Feasts of the LORD and their origin in Leviticus, Chapter 23.